CraigNock/--Montgolfiere--/README.md

 Note that a firebase RealTime Database will need to be set up and various API keys will be required for full functionality.
 1. Open up your favourite code editor (such as Visual Studio Code) and git clone the repository.
 2. Change directory to the project folder and open the terminal there.
-3. In the terminal enter $yarn fullinstall.
+3. In the terminal enter $yarn full-install.
 Concurrently will be installed, then this dependancy will install all the necessary dependancies for both the Server and the React app. (for your convenience!)
 4. Head to Firebase and create a Real Time Database!
     - https://firebase.google.com/products/realtime-database
+5. Once firebase database is created, Create App to get the Firebase SDK Snippet.
-5. Create a <strong>.env</strong> file in the <strong>client</strong> folder containing the following information & keys:
+6. Create a <strong>.env</strong> file in the <strong>client</strong> folder containing the following information & keys:
     - Firebase information:
     (Once a Firebase Realtime database is created, this info can be found in the Firebase Console sidebar under "Project Settings" {look for the cog!} )
     - Located under the heading "Firebase SDK Snippet" Simply copy over the matching values.
-      - FB_DATABASE_URL=
+      - REACT_APP_FB_DATABASEURL=
       - REACT_APP_FB_APIKEY=
       - REACT_APP_FB_AUTHDOMAIN=
-      - REACT_APP_FB_DATABASEURL=
       - REACT_APP_FB_PROJECTID=
       - REACT_APP_FB_STORAGEBUCKET=
       - REACT_APP_FB_MESSAGINSENDERID=